Chief Secretary to the Government of Malaysia: History

 The title of "Chief Secretary to the Government" in Malaysia dates back to the Federated Malay States.
-In 1911, it replaced the office of Resident-General as head of the British colonial administration.
-The inaugural Chief Secretary was Edward Lewis Brockman.
-After 1936, the administrative powers of Chief Secretary was transferred to the British High Commissioner.
+In 1911, it replaced the office of resident-general as head of the British colonial administration.
+The inaugural chief secretary was Edward Lewis Brockman.
+After 1936, the administrative powers of chief secretary was transferred to the British high commissioner.

+Appointment

+The appointment of the chief secretary to the government is made under Article 144(3) of the Federal Constitution, where it needs to be approved by His Majesty Yang di-Pertuan Agong, on the certificate of the Public Service Commission with the advice of the prime minister.
+Most chief secretaries are administrative and diplomatic officers (PTD) and must obtain postgraduate diplomas in public management (DPA) from the National Institute of Public Administration (INTAN).

 Role

-The Chief Secretary to the Government is the head of the Civil Service of Malaysia and the highest-ranking civil servant in the Federal Government of Malaysia.
+The chief secretary to the government is the head of the civil service of Malaysia and the highest-ranking civil servant in the Federal Government of Malaysia.
 He attends Cabinet meetings as its secretary and monitors the implementation of its policies.
 He also heads the large Prime Minister's Department, which is in charge of, among others, supporting the Prime Minister, administration of the civil service, state protocol and Islamic affairs.

-In addition, the Chief Secretary chairs the meetings of Ministry secretaries-generals and meetings of Department directors-general.
+In addition, the chief secretary chairs the meetings of ministry secretaries-general and meetings of department directors-general.

-List
+List of chief secretaries

-The following is the list of Chief Secretaries to the Government:
+The following is the list of chief secretaries: